bwunder/whozurdata/README.md

-whozurdata v0.0.4
+whozurdata v0.0.5
 ===
+interstitial multi-model run-time data connecta-repli-grator middleware

 ---
-* interstitial data storage middleware
-* NOSE stack (Node, Open Data, Socket.io, Express)
 * urData object - config and stored query meta-object

-NOSE
+NOSE (Node, Open Data, Socket.io, Express)
 + seemless interation of any data targets
-+ requires no
-+ superset of LAMP and MEAN stacks
++ superset for LAMP, MEAN and other application stacks
-+ supports ACID and BASE concurrency models
++ atomic partition tolerance for support of tight ACID transactions and eventual concurrency BASE models
-* interstitial run-time data repli-grator
 + integrate any data store
+* JSON
 * conformed javascript named query API

 "The bedrock of every data rich user experience!
 I dig it!" - Fred [local brontosaurus operator]

-"Its Uge, just install it and it will be tremendous!" - Don [very rich guy]
+"Its Uge, just install it and I will be phenominal!" - Donald [orange headed dunce]
----

 ### What's it do?
+Concurrently connect all necessary stored data to any application through one node server Automate migrations, replication and fail-over between storage models

 ### How's it work?
+The organization's designated data miester(s) fix connection configuration, support information and the collection of query functions to be used specific to each data storage engine to be used into member objects of a common namespace.
+A data miester group - as opposed to a single person - helps to avoid the tendency to rescope established design goals on the fly and to keep the application development process moving along when .
+Functions needed to support replication and backups are defined by the data miester(s).
+Application query function authorship and other criteria are best defined in the context of the organization.

+where the queries must be executed to a member object in a namespace of othe